projetmbc-tools/for-dev/jinjang/jng-extra-tools/README.md

 What is the content of this folder?
 -----------------------------------

-This file contains all the tools that can be used to facilitate the drafting of templates.
+This folder contains all the tools that can be used to assist in typing templates.